HotPizzaYT/esc-destiny/Esc_DESTINY.md

 "I don't blame you.
 I don't talk much in school.
 That's mainly because I don't wanna get in trouble for talking and whatnot," said Brandon.

 "Oh, cool, I guess," said Justin.

+They ate their food in silence.

+Justin's phone buzzed.

+"Are you going to come home soon?", his phone's text messages read.

+Justin texted back his mother, "Yes, mom.
+I'm gonna leave here from McDonald's.
+Love you! xoxo."

+"By the way, what was you doing when you was sick?" asked Justin.

+"Nothin', was just playing video games on my Xbox 360," answered Brandy.

+"You have one of those?" said Justin in amazement.

+"Yeah, and I got it modded too," said Brandy.

+"How?" asked Justin.

+"Well, that's a long proccess, and I don't want to explain it all to you for time's sake," answered Brandy.

+"Welp, looks like everyone's finished, let's head home guys," said Justin.

 The group finished their food and headed home.